Monica Giudice

 What are the hidden costs of finger-prick tests?

-For many of these, the standard method used for monitoring their condition is the finger prick test, in which a lancet is used to extract a drop of blood which is then used to measure glucose levels.
-With these tests being carried out by individuals up to a multiple number of times a day, that’s a lot of testing at a considerable cost to economies.
+For many of those living with diabetes, the standard method used for monitoring their condition is a finger prick test, in which a lancet is used to extract a drop of blood which is then used to measure glucose levels.
+With these tests being carried out by individuals multiple times a day, that’s a lot of testing at a considerable cost to economies.
 So much so that a;

 Business Research Company report in 2019 forecast that the worldwide cost of the testing strips alone would amount to just under $13billion in 2021.
 [2]